Dancing with the Stars (American TV series) season 31

-The thirty-first season of Dancing with the Stars premiered on Disney+ on September 19, 2022, and concluded on November 21, 2022.
-This season marked the first live competition show to air on the streaming platform.
+Season thirty-one of Dancing with the Stars premiered on Disney+ on September 19, 2022, and concluded on November 21, 2022.
+This season marked the first live competition show to air on the streaming platform and the only season to not air on ABC.
 Tyra Banks returned as host, while season 19 champion Alfonso Ribeiro joined as co-host.

 Social media personality Charli D'Amelio and Mark Ballas were crowned the champions, while The Bachelorette star Gabby Windey and Val Chmerkovskiy finished in second place, comedian Wayne Brady and Witney Carson finished in third place, and drag queen Shangela and Gleb Savchenko finished in fourth.

-This marked the last season for host Tyra Banks.
+This marked the last season for host Tyra Banks and longtime judge Len Goodman, who retired at the conclusion of the season, prior to his death five months later.